Bijay4444/django-jwt-authentication/README.md

-# django-jwt-authentication
-This repository was made for task given for me as intern selection

 # Django JWT Authentication API

 This project is a Django Rest Framework (DRF) API that allows users to register, login, and logout using JWT Token authentication.
 The tokens have a short lifespan and expire every 5 minutes.